Results of the Work – 3/28/14

 Bob Bollow

-So thanks for your prayers for the ministry and for evangelism today if you had a chance.
-I’m grateful and God blessed.
+So thanks for your prayers for the ministry and for Evangelism today if you had a chance.
+The Lord guided me by His Spirit.

 In Him,